Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it figuratively refers to a temporary hoarseness or difficulty speaking, often due to a dry or irritated throat.
-The phrase does not relate to an actual frog being in the throat, but rather conveys the discomfort that can affect speech, using "frog" symbolically to represent a throat issue.
+The idiom does not relate to an actual frog being in the throat, but rather conveys the discomfort that can affect speech, using "frog" symbolically to represent a throat issue.

 Origin: